bajkorenata/renataadrienn.com/content/posts/why-start-a-blog.md

 I want to write about the things I get most asked about.
 For example, there were quite many young women reaching out to me in 2020 asking for career guidance: How can I get started in UX Design?
 Should I learn UX or UI Design?
 Do I need to learn to code?
 What salary can I expect?
 What should I include in my portfolio?

 I very much enjoy responding to all these questions and I feel that I could be way more helpful in a written format, which later can also be extended (from my part) and revisited (by any curious human being).
 It would definitely make my life easier.
 I wouldn't have to browse for the useful links in my raindrop app and youtube playlists every time someone asks me for suggestions.
-All would be embedded in one place together with my complimentary notes.
+All would be embedded in one place together with my complementary notes.
 You get it.

-Though my career is pretty significant for me and at the moment this is what people ask me the most about, and I want to write about all the other things I know too.
+Though my career is important for me, and it's what I'm most asked about, I want to write about all the other things I know too.
 All the things I experienced and learned from.
 Be it something big or small.
 Something serious or witty.

 This is a personal space and in the future, it should become my time-machine.
 For professional guidance, we'll have MerakiDesigns, my design studio's website.
 More on that later.